 Step 1 - Find which Custom User IDs are tagged in your app

-Custom User IDs are tagged when users log in their account in your app.
+Custom User IDs are tagged when users log in to their account in your app.
 To find your Custom User ID, you can use our debug tool, as described in this guide.

 Step 2 - Compare it with the uploaded IDs